waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. Exit Dragon's Den (Dig or Surf/Whirlpool).
 3. Fly to New Bark Town.
 4. Talk to Prof. Elm for Master Ball.
+5. Deposit a Pokémon to free a slot (Optional but recommended).
-5. Surf East from New Bark to Route 27 (Tohjo Falls).
+6. Surf East from New Bark to Route 27 (Tohjo Falls).

 # Tile Mechanics
 - **Whirlpool:** Obstacle.
 Requires HM06 + Badge.